leoisl/LR_EC_analyser/README.md

 # WARNING
 Use Firefox or Safari to view the reports for the moment.

-# Requirements
+# Installing

-## For running the script, please have installed
+For installing and running the script, please have pre-installed
 ```
 python 2.7
 virtualenv